ayuk007/Store_Monitoring/README.md

 - SQLAlchemy (ORM)

 ## Documentation

+### Architecture
+- Used the Service oriented design pattern to keep the logics separated and make it more suitable forr further updates.

+- In database side, used the Factory pattern, so that the redudancy should be reduced.

 ### Assumptions Taken
 - If the business hours doesn't exist in the database, then it'll be open for 24*7 i.e., (00:00:00 AM - 23:59:59 PM), as mentioned in the assessment.